 AffiniPay Payment Platform

 The AffiniPay Payment Platform enables professionals to process payments.
-It’s built on a suite of APIs that enables developers to integrate payment and Quick Bill solutions into websites or applications.
+It has a suite of APIs that developers use to integrate payment solutions into websites or applications.

 AffiniPay web application

 The AffiniPay web application URL varies depending on which AffiniPay product you’re using: